-The Malaysian government said the Aircraft Communications Addressing and Reporting System, or ACARS, was switched off before the last verbal communication with whomever was flying the plane at 1:19 a.m.
-They later revised that and said the conversation between air traffic controllers and the cockpit took place 1:07 and 1:37 a.m.
+The Malaysian government said the Aircraft Communications Addressing and Reporting System, or ACARS, was switched off before the last verbal communication with whoever was flying the plane at 1:19 a.m.
+They later revised that and said the conversation between air traffic controllers and the cockpit took place at 1:07 and 1:37 a.m.

 The last response by the co-pilot Fariq Hamid was “All right, good night.”
 It might have come after the systems were shut down, making it apparent that he was involved in the hijacking.